 The spread of infectious agents from one person to another via a contaminated object.

 Invasion of the body by a harmful organism or infectious agent such as a virus, parasite, bacterium or fungus.

 - Infectious agent

-Any organism, such as a virus, parasite, bacterium or fungus, that is capable of invading body tissues, multiplying, and causing disease.
+Any organism, such as a virus, parasite, bacterium or fungus, that is capable of causing an infection or infectious disease.

 - Invasive device